 (Photos for the article by Bernd Kalwa)

-You want to know more about our brand new Full-Time MBA in Digitalization & Industrial Change?
+You want to know more about our brand new Full-Time MBA Digitalization & Industrial Change?
 Please follow this link.

 Prof. Dr. Oliver Lorz

 Head of Department